 While you can’t eliminate accessorial fees, being knowledgeable of quoting procedures and detail-orientated with your order information can help you avoid unnecessary costs.

-Accessorial Charges and Accessorial Fees
+What are Accessorial Charges and Accessorial Fees?

 Commercial trucks are designed to load and unload conveniently onto loading docks.
 When shipments are being made to addresses with no loading dock area, they require liftgate equipment.
 A liftgate is a special hydraulic platform fitted on the back of a truck that can raise or lower a shipment to and from the ground.